Patch compliance indicates the number of compliant devices in your network.

 An automatic patch management system can help you maintain complete patch compliance at all times.

-By leveraging the power of automation, Motadata ServiceOps Patch Manager guarantees that all your endpoints are always compliant with the latest version of the software and that any missing updates are automatically deployed.
+By leveraging the power of automation, we ensure that you always have compliant endpoints with the latest version of the software and that any missing updates automatically deploy.

 Patch automation includes scanning systems for missing patches, automating deployment activities, successfully implementing the right patches to the systems, and lastly collecting data to determine whether or not the entire organization is patch compliant.